Stencyl/stencylpedia/chapter-d/flash-extensions.md

 > Assume that **[WORKSPACE]** refers to the path to your Stencyl workspace (find it using **Debug > View > View Workspace Folder**).

 #### Step 1: Copy the Template
-Under [WORKSPACE]/engine-extensions/, copy the “test-flash” extension to a new folder.
+Under [WORKSPACE]/engine-extensions/, copy the "test-flash" extension to a new folder.
 Give that folder a new name.

 #### Step 2: Copy in the Flash library
 Replace **library.swf** with the SWF you wish to import.